Ozymandias (Breaking Bad): Redemption

 Donna Bowman of The A.V.
 Club said the episode portrayed "Walt at his most human [and] most deluded...
 Hank [is] transformed by his pursuit of Heisenberg into the lawman he always wanted to be".
-She concluded that Holly's kidnapping was the final straw for his humanity.
+She concluded that Holly's kidnapping was the final straw for Walt's humanity.
 Alberto Nahum García Martínez and colleagues provided a reading which said that Walt's actions before and, particularly, after "Ozymandias" indicate moral redemption with the intention of the audience once again supporting Walt; in a review for Slate, published the same day as the episode, Matthew Yglesias speculated this to be the writers' goal.

 When asked if the writers were trying to get the audience to support Walt, Walley-Beckett responded opaquely, noting that "moral ambiguity is a cornerstone of the series" and that they always "tried to legitimately confound expectations and put people in the moral position of rooting for somebody who's become a cancer to himself and everyone around [him]".
 Cranston said that the episode "[twisted] the allegiance, testing the audience" and that many people told him, following Walt disclosing his involvement in Jane's death, that they lost faith in Walt.